CorneliusTantius/CorneliusTantius/readme.md

 # Hi There, I'm Cornelius Tantius! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 I'm a student pursuing bachelor of computer science degree at Bina Nusantara University.
+Most of the project should be in python due to the ease of use ._.

 # 🤡📈
 Clown Stonks